 Your success in sales isn’t just about being able to close the deal.
-You might have a great product, an amazing pitch, and counterpoints to every common objection, but your odds of success are contingent upon a phase of your sales strategy that happens much earlier—the sales targeting phase.
+You might have a great product, an amazing pitch (see our sales pitch examples if you need help with that), and counterpoints to every common objection, but your odds of success are contingent upon a phase of your sales strategy that happens much earlier—the sales targeting phase.

 If you’re giving a pitch to someone who doesn’t need your product, it doesn’t matter how eloquent you are, how many open-ended sales questions you ask or how many sales statistics you cite; they’re not going to be interested in buying.

 By contrast, if you’re talking to someone who desperately needs your product, you’ll have an easy time persuading them to finalize the deal.

 Of course, sales targeting is a complex topic, and one that many sales strategists struggle with.
 In this guide, we’ll explore what sales targeting is, why it’s important, and the steps you’ll need to take to execute an effective sales targeting strategy.